opensim/opensim-viewer/README.md

 The project is in an early development stage.

 You will need Unreal Engine 4 and the Unreal Editor source to do much with this.

+The code is updated with work with UE 4.21.